digitalkaoz/container-service-checker/README.md

 ```

-*Check all Container Parameters which are Class-Names to be autoloadable*
+**Check if all Parameters which are Class-Names can be autoloaded**

 ```
 $ bin/checker.php check:parameters path/to/your/AppKernel.php